NikolaiT/zardaxt/README.md

 This project does not attempt to be exact, it should give some hints what might be the OS of the incoming TCP/IP stream.

-### What header fields do we use for TCP/IP fingerprinting?
+### What fields are used for TCP/IP fingerprinting?

 + Initial packet size
 + Initial TTL